boffining/respiratory_monitor/README.md

 ### Breathing Waveform Issues
 - Check the radar sensor connection
+- Verify that the Acconeer SDK is properly installed:
+  - For A121 radar: `pip install acconeer-python-sdk`
+  - For A111 radar: Follow the setup instructions in the Acconeer Exploration Tool repository
+- Check if the Acconeer server is running (for A111 radar only):
+  - Run `ps aux | grep acconeer` to see if the server process is running
+  - If not, start it manually: `$ACCONEER_SERVER_PATH`
 - Adjust the `range_start` and `range_end` parameters in `combined_server.py` to match your setup
+- For A121 radar issues, check the Acconeer A121 SDK documentation for troubleshooting tips

 ## Advanced Configuration